usamaabidai/Data-Analysis-Portfolio/README.md

 **Description:** This project explores over 4,000 mobile applications across various categories, focusing on key attributes such as ratings, reviews, installs, and ad support.
 The objective is to determine which app categories are trending and where advertising investment would yield the highest returns.
 The analysis includes category distribution, ad-supported app trends, content rating distribution, correlation between reviews and installs, and performance evaluation of key app categories.

-**Skills:** data cleaning, data analysis, statistical correlation, trend analysis, visualization, advertising strategy optimization.
+**Skills:** data cleaning, data analysis, visualization, advertising strategy optimization.

 **Technology:** Python, Pandas, NumPy, Matplotlib, Seaborn.